Interesting Facts About China

 China is a secular and atheist country, although it does offer religion on a personal basis as well as supervised religious organizations, like Buddhism, Taoism and the immortal Confucian mentality.
 Around three percent of the Chinese population are Christians, while about two percent follow the ways of Islam.

-Beijing is the capital of China and is one of the most populous cities in the world.
-It is China's political, educational, cultural and military hub.
 The largest city of China is Shanghai.
 There are between 7 and 13 main regional groups in China.
 The most spoken language is Mandarin, followed by Wu, Cantonese and Min.

 The Chinese calendar dates back to 2600 BC and is based on the cycles of the moon.
 The Chinese National Day is celebrated on 1st October and is a holiday in China.